POLSEAN/xtdml/README.md

   * ($\alpha_i, \gamma_i$) are the unobserved individual heterogeneity correlated with the included covariates;
   * ($U_{it}$, $V_{it}$) are disturbances.

-> [!WARNING]
-> Previous versions of the package allowed for models with endogenous treatment variables.
-This has been temporally removed from the current package, but we are currently working on including IV estimation and weak IV tests in the current version of the `XTDML` package.

-> [!WARNING]
+> [!NOTE]
 > The current version of the package allows the user to immediately use the estimation tools *without the need to* proceed with additional data managing and transformations.
 > In particular, the user can choose:
 >
 >  1. The panel data approach to use among `approach = ("fd-exact", "wg-approx", "cre")`; default is `"fd-exact"`. `XTDML` proceeds with transforming the data based on the selected approach, following Clarke and Polselli (2025).
 >
 > 2. The type of transformation to apply to the covariates $X$ in the data set among `transformX = ("no", "minmax", "poly")`. `"no"` does not transform the covariates `X` and is recommended for tree-based learners. `"minmax"` applies the Min-Max normalization  $x' = (x-x_{min})/(x_{max}-x_{min})$ to the covariates and is recommended with neural networks. `"poly"` add polynomials up to order three and interactions between all possible combinations of two and three variables; this is recommended for Lasso.
 Default is `"no"`.

+> [!CAUTION]
+> 1. Previous versions of the package allowed for **treatment endogeneity** in the partially linear panel regression model.
+This option has been temporally removed, but we are currently working on including IV estimation and weak IV tests in the current version of the `XTDML` package.
+>
+> 2. With the current version of the package it is **no longer possible** to choose the *hybrid* approach; this is consistent with the published version of the article.

 ## Installing the package from GitHub
 The current version can be installed via devtools: